giangnguyen2412/giangnguyen2412.github.io/_posts/2021-08-23-Welcome-to-America.md

 ---

-I just arrived in the US in August 2021 to start my Ph.D program in Computer Science at [Auburn univeristy](http://anhnguyen.me/lab/), AL. My research focus is Explainable AI for high-stakes problems.
+I just arrived in the US in August 2021 to start my Ph.D. program in Computer Science at [Auburn University](http://anhnguyen.me/lab/), AL.

 Good things ahead!

-The US sky looks nice today...
+The US sky looks nice today... but Geezz!
+It's burning hot!

 ![A sunny day in Alabama](../assets/images/post/20210814_133620.jpeg)